gitslav/vscode-arduino-tools/README.md

 To deploy a new release of the tools you have to do the following:

 - update the `version` in the package.json file
-- push a tag to the repo with `v` and the version you spacified in the package.json, for example `v0.0.2-beta.1`
+- push a tag to the repo with `v` and the version you specified in the package.json, for example `v0.0.2-beta.1`

 ## Donations